tinko26/ao/docs/api/src/ao/ao_heap.h.md

 };
 ```

+This type represents a heap node.
 It consists of the following members.

 | `left` | The left child node. |
 | `parent` | The parent node. |